misode/misode.github.io/src/guides/adding-custom-structures.md

 ```
 Let's go over all the fields.
 {#[1.18.2]
-* `type`: This is the structure feature type.
-When making custom structures, you almost always want to set this to `village` or `bastion_remnant`.
-There is one important difference between the two: using `village` will spawn the structure on the surface, while `bastion_remnant` will always spawn the structure at Y=33.
+* f`type`: This is the structure feature type.
+When making custom structures, you almost always want to set this to s`village` or s`bastion_remnant`.
+There is one important difference between the two: using s`village` will spawn the structure on the surface, while s`bastion_remnant` will always spawn the structure at Y=33.
+* f`config`:
-* `config.start_pool`: This is a reference to the **template pool** [(see next step)](#the-template-pool).
+  * f`start_pool`: This is a reference to the **template pool** [(see next step)](#the-template-pool).
-* `config.size`: This is a number between 1 and 7.
+  * f`size`: This is a number between 1 and 7.
 This is important if your structure uses jigsaw.
 In this simple example, we'll leave it at 1.
-* `biomes`: This controls in which biomes this structure is allowed to generate.
+* f`biomes`: This controls in which biomes this structure is allowed to generate.
 You can give it any biome tag, a list of biomes, or a single biome.
 For easy testing we'll set it to every biome with mineshafts.
-* `adapt_noise`: When true, it will add extra terrain below each structure piece.
+* f`adapt_noise`: When true, it will add extra terrain below each structure piece.
-* `spawn_overrides`: This field allows you to override mob spawning inside the structure bounding boxes.
+* f`spawn_overrides`: This field allows you to override mob spawning inside the structure bounding boxes.
 This is outside the scope of this guide, but you could look at the [vanilla monument](/worldgen/structure-feature/?preset=monument&version={#version#}) structure feature as a reference.
 #}{#[1.19]
-* `type`: This is the structure type.
-When making custom structures, you almost always want to set this to `jigsaw`.
+* f`type`: This is the structure type.
+When making custom structures, you almost always want to set this to s`jigsaw`.
-* `biomes`: This controls in which biomes this structure is allowed to generate.
+* f`biomes`: This controls in which biomes this structure is allowed to generate.
 You can give it any biome tag, a list of biomes, or a single biome.
 For easy testing we'll set it to every biome with mineshafts.
-* `step`: The generation step to place the features in.
+* f`step`: The generation step to place the features in.
 This matches the steps in a biome's `feature` list.
-Possible values: `raw_generation`, `lakes`, `local_modifications`, `underground_structures`, `surface_structures`, `strongholds`, `underground_ores`, `underground_decoration`, `fluid_springs`, `vegetal_decoration`, and `top_layer_modification`.
+Possible values: s`raw_generation`, s`lakes`, s`local_modifications`, s`underground_structures`, s`surface_structures`, s`strongholds`, s`underground_ores`, s`underground_decoration`, s`fluid_springs`, s`vegetal_decoration`, and s`top_layer_modification`.
-* `spawn_overrides`: This field allows you to override mob spawning inside the structure bounding boxes.
+* f`spawn_overrides`: This field allows you to override mob spawning inside the structure bounding boxes.
 This is outside the scope of this guide, but you could look at the [vanilla monument](/worldgen/structure/?preset=monument&version={#version#}) structure feature as a reference.
-* `start_pool`: This is a reference to the **template pool** [(see next step)](#the-template-pool).
+* f`start_pool`: This is a reference to the **template pool** [(see next step)](#the-template-pool).
-* `size`: This is a number between 1 and 7.
+* f`size`: This is a number between 1 and 7.
 This is important if your structure uses jigsaw.
 In this simple example, we'll leave it at 1.
-* `start_height`: A height provider specifying at which height the structure should spawn.
+* f`start_height`: A height provider specifying at which height the structure should spawn.
 The example uses the constant shorthand so it just specifies a vertical anchor.
-* `project_start_to_heightmap`: An optional heightmap type.
-Possible values: `WORLD_SURFACE_WG`, `WORLD_SURFACE`, `OCEAN_FLOOR_WG`, `OCEAN_FLOOR`, `MOTION_BLOCKING`, and `MOTION_BLOCKING_NO_LEAVES`.
-If `start_height` is not 0, will move the start relative to the heightmap.
+* f`project_start_to_heightmap`: An optional heightmap type.
+Possible values: s`WORLD_SURFACE_WG`, s`WORLD_SURFACE`, s`OCEAN_FLOOR_WG`, s`OCEAN_FLOOR`, s`MOTION_BLOCKING`, and s`MOTION_BLOCKING_NO_LEAVES`.
+If f`start_height` is not 0, will move the start relative to the heightmap.
-* `max_distance_from_center`: Value between 1 and 128.
+* f`max_distance_from_center`: Value between 1 and 128.
 The maximum distance that a jigsaw can branch out.
-* `use_expansion_hack`: You should always set this to false.
+* f`use_expansion_hack`: You should always set this to false.
 Vanilla villages set this to true to fix an issue with their streets.
 #}

 ## The template pool